-Children’s Day or Tango no Sekku (端午の節句) is a national holiday observed every May 5th in Japan.
+Children’s Day—Kodomo no hi (こどもの日)—is a national holiday observed every May 5th in Japan.
 On this day, the Japanese decorate the house and eat special foods wishing for children’s health and happiness.
+In this article, we’ll share with you how you can celebrate this special occasion with your family.

-Children’s day in Japan dates back to the Nara Period (AD 710 to 794) when it was known as Tango no Sekku (端午の節句).
-It was a day to celebrate the perseverance, strength, and well-being of boys.
+The origin of Children’s Day in Japan dates back to the Nara Period (AD 710 to 794) when it was first known as Tango no Sekku (端午の節句)—which usually translated to Boys’ Day.
+Based on the seventh sign of the Chinese zodiac, it was a day to celebrate the perseverance, strength, and well-being of boys.

-After the post-War constitution in 1948, the Tango no Sekku holiday was renamed Kodomo no Hi (Children’s Day).
-This holiday now includes girls and celebrates the health and happiness of all children, and to express gratitude toward mothers.
+After the post-war constitution in 1948, the Tango no Sekku holiday was renamed Kodomo no Hi (Children’s Day).
+This holiday now includes girls and celebrates the health and happiness of all children, and expresses gratitude toward mothers.

 1. Fly “Koinobori” Streamers

-The Japanese families fly carp-shaped “Koinobori” streamers in their house (usually in the backyard or on the balcony).
+The Japanese families fly carp-shaped “koinobori” streamers in their houses (usually in the backyard or on the balcony).
 Why carp?
 It’s from an old Chinese story of a carp swimming up a waterfall and turning into a dragon.
 In Japanese folklore, the carp symbolizes determination and strength and it represents the desire for boys to become brave and strong individuals.

 Each carp/streamer represents a family member.
 Traditionally a large black carp known as “Magoi” representing the father, flies at the top of the pole.
-Then a red carp “Higoi” representing the mother right below father.
-Then a blue carp representing the first son, followed by other boys in the family below.
+Then a red carp “Higoi” represents the mother right below the father.
+Then a blue carp represents the first son, followed by other boys in the family below.

 2. Decorate Samurai Warrior (or Kintaro) Figures and/or “Kabuto” Helmet